aws/aws-toolkit-azure-devops/Docs/cloudformation-execute-changeset.rst

 Stack Name
 ----------

-    The name that is associated with the stack.
+    The stack name or Amazon Resource Name (ARN) of the stack associated with the change set.
+This value is required if you specified the name of a change set to execute.
+If the change set ARN was specified this field is optional.

     The name must be unique in the region in which you are creating the stack.
 A stack name can contain only alphanumeric characters (case-sensitive) and hyphens.
 It must start with an alphabetic character and cannot be longer than 128 characters.